JiawenZhu/JasTalk_AI/README.md

 ### 4. Retell AI Setup

 1. Create an account at [Retell AI](https://retell.ai/)
-2. Create AI agents in your dashboard (organize them in an "Interview" folder)
+2. Create AI agents in your dashboard
 3. Get your API key from [Retell Dashboard](https://dashboard.retellai.com/apiKey)
 4. Add the API key to your `.env` file